jknack/handlebars.java/README.md

     template.apply(user);
   }
  ```
  Where is the ```hookContextStack``` method?
-Well, that will depends on our current application architecture.
+Well, that will depends on your application architecture.

 ### Using the ValueResolver
  By default, Handlebars.java use the JavaBean methods (i.e. public getXxx methods) and Map as value resolvers.